tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 Batches of funds transfer transactions are processed at 1100 PST (AM) each day.
 Batches submitted after this time will be processed the following day.

 Batches of credit card transactions are processed at 0600 PST (AM) each day.
-You also have the option to have card transactions processed card immediately, on upload.
+You also have the option to have card transactions processed immediately, on upload.

 ### Funds transfers

 We process funds transfers in 2 steps.
 We pull funds from the payer's bank account into our bank account and then we push them to the payee's bank account.
 For direct debit transactions, you are the recipient.

 We add a lag between receiving and re-sending the funds to mitigate the risk associated with returned transfers.
 This lag is usually 3 to 5 business days and is set relative to the risk associated with your business.
-Funds transfers can be returned due to a closed or invalid bank accounts, insufficient funds, or disputes.
+Funds transfers can be returned due to closed or invalid bank accounts, insufficient funds, or disputes.
 We usually receive returns within 2 to 4 business days.

 This means that if you have a 3 day lag and you need funds to be deposited in a payee's account on Friday, 5 May, you will need to submit the batch before 1100 on Tuesday, 3 May.
 Or if you have a 5 day lag and you need funds to be deposited in a creditor's account on Friday, 8 June, you will need to submit the batch before 1100 on Friday, 1 June.